 Candidates must apply (and be accepted) to Clemson University as incoming Freshmen.

-2. Take all their program courses together as an intellectual cohort
+2. Take all their program courses together with your entering class as an intellectual cohort

 What Can I Major In?